 The competent authority will first release the provisional merit list of GCET 2018 in online mode tentatively in the second week of June; it will be followed by the final merit list.
 The GCET 2018 merit list will be prepared category-wise based on the marks obtained by the candidate in Physics and Mathematics in GCET 2018.
 Candidates who have any complaints regarding the provisional GCET merit list can send in their complaints.
 The final GCET 2018 merit list will be prepared after considering all such complaints.

 GCET Counselling 2018

 The counselling of GCET 2018 will be conducted in offline mode.
 Also, counseling will be held for only those candidates who have been shortlisted based on marks obtained in GCET 2018.
-Shortlisted candidates will have to to fill Form B to sit to participate in counselling of GCET 2018.
+Shortlisted candidates will have to to fill Form B to participate in counselling of GCET 2018.
 Two rounds of counselling will be held initially, followed by additional rounds if required.
 Candidates are required to bring along originals of all relevant documents and photocopies for verification to the counselling venue.
 The admission conducting authority will announce a schedule for counselling for various rounds based on the merit rank of the candidate.
 Candidates who are placed higher in the merit list of GCET 2018 will given preference during seat allotment.